eunanio/nori/README.md

 ![cli](assets/deploy-demo.gif)

+## Requirements
+- Go 1.21.5 or later
+- Terraform or OpenTofu 1.5.0 or later

 ## Getting Started
 To get started with Nori, you need to install the Nori CLI.
 You can install the CLI by running the following command:
 ```bash